doronlevari/supernet/README.md

 # supernet
-Supernet and Subnets calculator, for containerized FWs and beyond!!
+Supernet and Subnets calculator, for FWs and beyond!!

 A very very very crud implementation of a calculator of a supernet and its subnets, provding the global address range taking only supnet and subnet CIDR suffixes, and the real range, taking "range start" and "number of address" into account.